 - Date: every year it is celebrated on January 2, the date on which "la Toma" took place.

-- Place: most events are held in the Town Hall Square.
+- Place: most of the events take place in the Town Hall Square.

 - Recommended: if you like history and traditions and want to experience a moment full of meaning for the most conservative Granadinos.

-2. Warm up with the San Antón hotpot
+7. Warm up with the San Antón pot.

 In Granada there is a saint that is celebrated with much more fervor than in other communities and that adapts perfectly to the cold of winter.
 San Antón, patron saint of animals, is celebrated every year on January 17 and the people of Granada pay special tribute to the figure of the pig.
 Although it sounds paradoxical, one of the best ways they have found to celebrate this animal has been to popularize a spoon dish that triumphs throughout the city; the pot of San Antón.